thinknimble/tn-forms/README.md

     groups: [new UserAddressForm()],
   })
-  // add cross field validators to the dynamicFormValidators object static dynamicFormValidators = {
+  // add cross field validators to the dynamicFormValidators object
+  // This implementation is a bit more complex for ReactJS and ReactNative (see the accompanying tn-forms-react module) static dynamicFormValidators = {
     confirmPassword: [new MustMatchValidator({ matcher: 'password' })], }